linode/docs/docs/kubernetes-shortguide-definitions/kubelet-definition-shortguide/index.md

 ### kubelet

-An agent that receives descriptions of the desired state of a Pod from the API server, and ensures the Pod is healthy, and running on the Node.
+[kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is an agent that receives descriptions of the desired state of a Pod from the API server and ensures the Pod is healthy and running on its node.